NyanMaw/NTU-SC1015-Project-SkincareRecommendation/README.md

 ## Contributors

-- @amabellim - Amabel - Extracting and preprocessing data, Exploratory Data Analysis.
-NLP model application, UMAP application, Drawing conclusions and insights
+- @amabellim - Amabel - Extracting and preprocessing data, exploratory data analysis, NLP model application, UMAP application, drawing conclusions and insights.
-- @spillthebeanss - Kristine - Extracting and preprocessing data, Exploratory Data Analysis.
-NLP model application, UMAP application, Drawing conclusions and insights
+- @spillthebeanss - Kristine - Extracting and preprocessing data, exploratory data analysis, NLP model application, UMAP application, drawing conclusions and insights.
-- @NyanMaw - Maw Htun - Extracting and preprocessing data, Exploratory Data Analysis.
-NLP model application, UMAP application, Drawing conclusions and insights
+- @NyanMaw - Maw Htun - Extracting and preprocessing data, exploratory data analysis, NLP model application, UMAP application, drawing conclusions and insights.

 ## Problem Definition
 Detection of patterns in the data to produce a personalized recommendation system for skincare products

-- Can we find a strong correlation between price and rank, within products of the same categories (i.e. within Moisturizers, Cleansers, etc.)
+- Is there any relationship between price and rank, within products of the same categories? (i.e. within Moisturizers, Cleansers, etc.)

-- Are we able to recommend similar products based on analysing the ingredients used?
+- Are we able to recommend similar products by analysing the ingredients used?

 ## Models Used